opinion

 Talk to manufacturers

 Pleasure brands know that most stores could benefit from some help in these efforts.
 Contacting them directly can keep you updated on what kinds of promotions, deals and marketing tools are available to support different product lines.
-For instance, many manufacturers have dynamic planograms and hugely discounted bundles that can give your store the aesthetic upgrade you’re looking for, helping you level up while saving big on in-demand brands.
-Let’s go a bit more in-depth about those options…
+For instance, many manufacturers have dynamic planograms and hugely discounted bundles that can give your store the aesthetic upgrade you’re looking for while saving big on in-demand brands.
+Let’s go a bit more in-depth about those options.

 Bundles

 Sometimes, the in-store marketing process starts with product orders, because retailers need to focus first on inventory.
-One of the most effective ways for stores to set themselves up to succeed in this sense is to source bundle deals.
+One of the most effective ways for stores to set themselves up to succeed in this phase of the process is to source bundle deals.

 Bundles are typically designed to showcase a particular brand or collection and its top sellers, along with promo or display items as bonuses.
 These can include tester units, physical displays, posters or window clings, giveaways or gifts with purchase, or even higher-level signage options.

-For manufacturers, bundles are a fantastic opportunity to support individual brands while reducing inventory waste, freeing up warehouse space and saving on holding costs.
-They also encourage larger buy-ins and boost your products in-store with promo materials that help the products sell themselves.
+For manufacturers, bundles are a fantastic opportunity to promote individual brands while reducing inventory waste, freeing up warehouse space and saving on holding costs.
+They also encourage larger buy-ins and give your products an in-store boost thanks to promo materials that help the products sell themselves.

 Planograms